 I’ve been playing in the backyard since I was born.
-Far before I ever picked up a lacrosse stick I was constantly playing outside with friends or by myself.
-Truthfully, I bet most of you grew up in a similar way, making due with what was available to you.
+Before I picked up a lacrosse stick, I was constantly playing outside with friends or alone.
+Truthfully, I bet most of you grew up similarly, making do with what was available to you.
 My friends and I would use the woods as a home run marker or stumps in our yard as end zone pylons.
 This was just how it was and how it still is for many kids around the world.
-The backyard is our sanctuary, but it should really be your office.
-Using the backyard as a resource for your skills is a tried and true method to becoming one of the best lacrosse players, it just takes time and determination.
+The backyard is our sanctuary, but it should be your office.
+Using the backyard as a resource for your skills is a tried and true method to becoming one of the best lacrosse players; it just takes time and determination.

 What Can Backyard Lacrosse Do For Me?

-Convenience- There is nowhere easier to go to than your own backyard.
+Convenience- There is nowhere more accessible to go to than your backyard.
 Don’t have a literal backyard?
 Use your front yard, side yard, or anywhere you can.
 Your basement can even be your backyard because it is more of an idea than a place.
-The “backyard” is what you make of it, or rather where you make it.
+The “backyard” is what you make of it, or instead, where you make it.

 Peace- Going to an open stadium, a gym, or a league can be intimidating.
 If other people are around, you often feel unwanted wandering eyes.
 This can not only get you off your game but also make you self-conscious.
 It is important to feel comfortable when working on improving your game so being secluded is sometimes best for focus.
 You can really just be yourself, not be afraid to make mistakes and put all you have into becoming better.

-Simplicity- While having a backup net, turf, a solid net on a new backyard lacrosse goal, fresh balls, and a bounce-back can be really nice it can be too much sometimes.
-I am a firm believer that using what is available to you, and rather simple in creation, can be the best resource.
-A large stone or piece of wood for wall ball makes you pass more precisely.
+Simplicity- While having a backup net, turf, a solid net on a new backyard lacrosse goal, fresh balls, and a bounce-back can be excellent, it can be too much sometimes.
+Using what is available to you and relatively simple in creation can be the best resource.
+A large stone or wood for a wall ball makes you pass more precisely.
 Having a goal with a ratty net makes you pick your spot more efficiently.
 Not having a backup net makes you own your misses and chase them.
-You will become a more humble player in the backyard from having to appreciate what is available to you.
+You will become a more humble player in the backyard by appreciating what is available.